fsasm/fsasm/README.md

 ### Hello there 👋

 I'm currently doing electronics stuff with C, STM32 microcontrollers, KiCAD and VHDL on FPGAs.
-Also I program mostly in Go
+Also I program mostly in Go.

-In the near future I wanna try out Kotlin, Ocaml, Dart with Flutter and renew my C++ with Qt and Rust skills.
+In the near future I wanna try out Lua, Kotlin, Ocaml, Dart with Flutter and renew my C++ & Qt and Rust skills.

 <!--
 **fsasm/fsasm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.